28th Week of Pregnancy (Week 28)

 How does life in the womb affect the baby?

-Life in the womb is becoming increasingly interactive: your baby is responding to sounds, light, and its own movements.
+Life in the womb is becoming increasingly interactive: your baby responds to sounds, light, and movements.

 What should be on my checklist for the third trimester?

-The checklist should include: antenatal classes, hospital bag, newborn essentials, nursing bras, and all important questions for the midwife.
+The checklist should include: birth preparation class, hospital bag, basic baby essentials, nursing bras, and all important questions for the midwife.

-Yes, premature contractions are possible – if you experience a regularly hard belly or pain, you should contact your doctor immediately.
+Yes, premature contractions are possible – if you have a regular hard bump or pain, you should contact your doctor immediately.

-The lungs with their alveoli and the brain are now making great progress – everything is preparing for life after birth.
+The lungs with their air sacs and the brain are making great progress now – everything is preparing for life after birth.

 Pushchair